Feeling gratitude and not expressing it is like wrapping a present and not giving it. – William Arthur Ward

 And as I reflect upon my personal and professional Life and I remember the great people who have come into my Life, whether to lift me, enrich me, teach me, learn from me or test me, I realize that some of the greatest gifts that I have received in my day-to-day Life, in addition to my faith, are those people who have made me a better person.

-Where would I be without those people who knowingly or unknowingly taught me, influenced me, guided me or corrected me?
+Where would I be without those people who knowingly or unknowingly taught me, influenced me, guided me, lifted me or corrected me?